 7) Video Interviews

-During this time of social distancing during the pandemic, the use of video meetings has skyrocketed.
+During this time of social distancing during the pandemic and after, the use of video meetings has skyrocketed.
 I think we all wish we had invested in video meeting services in 2019!
 Most importantly, you need to be ready to have video interviews during your job search.

 Here is a short list of video meeting tips: